-- Understood and assessed the process used by management to obtain the key inputs (such as observable market prices of fish, incremental selling costs - dealers' commission paid, transport costs, quantity of fish on hand, grading of fish stock by weight) used by management to determine fair value; - Assessed the appropriateness of the valuation methodology for compliance with AASB 141 Agriculture and AASB 13 Fair Value Measurement; - Assessed key assumptions of the valuation methodology and inputs used with reference to historical selling prices, discount factor applied to the selling prices of fishes weighing less than 700 grams and more than 4 kilograms; - Tested the controls operating over the grading and weighing procedures, which are used to calculate the quantity of fishes on hand; and - Assessed the appropriateness of the adopted disclosures in the financial statements against the requirements of Australian Accounting Standards.
+The Group has biological assets valued at We assessed management's evaluation of the \$4,274,854 as at 30 April 2021.
+These adopted accounting treatment and performed the biological assets are measured at fair value following procedures amongst others: less costs to sale.
+Understood and assessed the process used by management to obtain the key inputs In order to determine the carrying value, the (such as observable market prices of fish, directors exercised significant judgements in incremental selling costs dealers' determining the fair value of fishery livestock commission paid, transport costs, quantity of taking into consideration the market prices, fish on hand, grading of fish stock by weight) average weight, tails of fishes, quality of the used by management to determine fair value; fishery livestock and the costs to sell Assessed the appropriateness of the valuation methodology for compliance with Due to the significant judgment involved in AASB 141 Agriculture and AASB 13 Fair determining fair value less costs of sell, the Value Measurement; valuation of biological assets was assessed .
+Assessed key assumptions of the valuation to be a key audit matter. methodology and inputs used with reference to historical selling prices, discount factor applied to the selling price of fishery livestock not ready for sale; Tested the controls operating over the grading and weighing procedures, which are used to calculate the quantity of fishes on hand: and Assessed the appropriateness of the adopted disclosures in the financial statements